Nelson Figueroa

-Nelson Figueroa (born May 18, 1974) is an American former professional baseball pitcher and current pitching coach for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Philadelphia Phillies, Milwaukee Brewers, Pittsburgh Pirates, Mets, and Houston Astros.
+Nelson Figueroa (born May 18, 1974) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Philadelphia Phillies, Milwaukee Brewers, Pittsburgh Pirates, New York Mets, and Houston Astros.
 Figueroa also played for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League (CPBL) in Taiwan.
 He featured a fastball topping out at 91 mph, slider, curveball, changeup, and a splitter.
-He has also worked as a post-game studio analyst for New York Mets broadcasts.
+He has also worked as a post-game studio analyst for Mets broadcasts.

 Early career

 Figueroa attended Brandeis University from 1992 to 1995, where he pitched for three years and earned a bachelor's degree in American Studies.
 In 1994, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
 He was drafted 833rd overall by the New York Mets in the 30th round of the 1995 Major League Baseball draft.
 The Mets traded Figueroa with outfielder Bernard Gilkey to the Arizona Diamondbacks in 1998 for Jorge Fábregas, Willie Blair and cash considerations.

 Figueroa made his major league debut with the Diamondbacks during the 2000 season, becoming the first Brandeis University alumnus to reach the major leagues.
 Figueroa started in three games that year and compiled an 0–1 record and a 7.47 ERA.
 On July 26, 2000, Figueroa was traded with Vicente Padilla, Travis Lee, and Omar Daal to the Philadelphia Phillies for Curt Schilling.
 Figueroa spent the rest of the 2000 season pitching for the Scranton/Wilkes-Barre Red Barons of the International League (AAA), compiling a record of 4–3 and an ERA of 3.78.